France - eCommerceFrance - eCommerce

-The “click-and-collect” option for general products and grocery stores in particular has grown significantly in the past years and food grocers for example are implementing larger number of sites offering this purchasing option.
+The “click-and-collect” option for general products and grocery stores in particular has grown significantly in the past years and food grocers for example are implementing more sites offering this purchasing option.
 The “premium” delivery subscription, just like Amazon Premium, is also developing at a fast pace.
 The “click-and-reserve” option is well received and already widely used in the fashion sector.

-The sharing economy and its platforms are also trending in France with 60% of internet users using it for renting homes, car sharing, grouping purchases from producers (i.e. vegetables), with popular global brands such as Airbnb and Uber and local players such as BlaBla Car.
+The sharing economy and its platforms are also trending in France with 60% of internet users using it for renting homes, car sharing, and grouping purchases from producers (i.e. vegetables), with popular global brands such as Airbnb and local players such as BlaBla Car.